Part Two (Continued)

 Murphy took a deep breath.
 He and everything around him suddenly exhaled and paused.
 The tiny bulb flickered as if it were drained of energy; he was certainly alone and there was no way back home.

-Straining against the panic and searching for reason, a thought came to him, a car, in space.
+Straining against the panic and searching for reason, a thought came to him.
 Then in the bush, in a downpour, now he remembered how he got there.
 Just the other day, yesterday.
 He remembered everything now including the check-stops, the soldiers, it all came back to him in a sudden rush.

 He was shattered inside, shaken by the all too frequent nightmares.
 The last few days had taken their toll on him.
 Slowly his new reality crept back in.
 At first it constricted him like some huge snake gripping his chest.
 He wondered if he was having a heart attack.